-- ~ 1 + 0 ...
-I might leave such a chonacter as those usin me believe in my testimony, after I should be and hence, might do to, not only for the Sake of truth, but might not blush for the private of water of the man who have that testimony.
-In been semilie on this onlysic of admit; bad to be for your would be, under the circumstances, you stord in the presence of pote and an departed butter Joseph to receive the Lever Priest houd - a in the presence Poter, to receive the greater, and looked doren through time, and witness the effects there two must produce , you would feel what you , never felt, were micked men courpring to less the affraces of your testimony on man, after y Should have your to your long sought wit.
-But a - onorgh, of this I will there say, that I cannot fully comprehend the purport of butter Byde's letter; from your last in referring to aconversation by bu Brighten, I am fally.
-Doubly, satisfied, that all a the man alama The will be 1. ailes

-"I have been sensitive on this subject, but you would be had you stood in the presence of Peter."
+I might leave show a character believe in my testimony, after I should be only hence, might do to, not only for the sche of truth, but might not blush for the private water of the man who have that testimony.
+In been semilie on this onlyse of admit; but al to be low from would be, under the line constanted, you stord in the presence of pois and our departed butter Joseph to receive the Leton Mint houd- a in the preside Poter, to receive the nester, and looker down through time, and witness the effects then These must produce, - you would feel what your never felt, were micked men conspiring to less the effects of your testimon on new often y Should have gone to open long larght not.
+But, - onough, of this I will here say, that I ex Comprehend the persport of butter Hyde's letter; from your last in referring to aconsumation by but Brighton, I am fally, Doubly, satisfied that all a "I have been sensitive on this subject, but you would be had you stood in the presence of Peter."